Eric Johnson Jr.

-Eric Johnson Jr. (born February 17, 2003) is an American professional stock car racing driver who last competed full-time in the ARCA Menards Series West, and part-time in the ARCA Menards Series, driving the No. 5 Toyota Camry for Jerry Pitts Racing.
+Eric Johnson Jr. (born February 17, 2003) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series West, and part-time in the ARCA Menards Series, driving the No. 5 Toyota Camry for Jerry Pitts Racing.

 Racing career

-Johnson started his career competing in Baby Grand Stock Cars in 2019.
-After he captured multiple Baby Grand Series main event wins in 2021, Johnson made his Super Late Model debut at Mission Valley Super Oval in 2022 in a car he built alongside late model crew chief, Travis Sharpe.
-Shortly after, Johnson began prepping and maintaining his family owned Late Models in their shop located in Washington.
-Johnson would go onto finish third with an additional five top-five finishes in seven late model starts that same year.
+Johnson began his racing career in 2019 at the age of 16, competing at short tracks across the Pacific Northwest in various stock car divisions.
+After achieving early success, Johnson began preparing and maintaining his family-owned Late Model race cars in the Johnson family’s personal garage.
+He documented much of the process on his YouTube channel.